 Ok so, I know that it’s easy to push the importance of healthy habits when I’m not in the middle of a stress storm.
 I totally get that in the heat of the moment most people will be inclined to pick what makes them feel good right now–I know that was almost always my default behavior.
 During school, I opted to eat whatever junk food I wanted because I was so miserable studying that a little treat like soda was, I thought, well deserved.
 Except–the treat became a daily habit and that was not good for my body or mind.

-My last semester of law school I decided to give up soda for lent.
+My last year of law school I decided to give up soda for lent.
 I didn’t think much of it, but about two weeks in, I realized that I had been retaining a lot of water because without the extra sodium from the soda, my wedding and engagement rings became loose (i.e. not tight) and fit appropriately.
 I hadn’t even realized the toll a daily (sometimes more) dose of soda had taken on my body until I saw the physical results.
 I also realized I felt less lethargic and more energized because I was not pouring pounds of sugar into my body every week.
 Perhaps a realization that seemed a little too late, but I finally came to terms with the fact that diet did matter.
 This was a big turning point in my attempt to be healthy and make my health a bigger priority.

 So, with that background, I come to you imploring you to think about the changes and healthy habits you can create if you decide to replace at least one unhealthy habit for something better (even though I know it’s human nature to opt for the cookies, coffee, pizza, etc.).

 A few choices you can make for the better: